 |

 Want some more places that tourists usually don't stumble upon?
 Take the metro blue line towards the airport and get off at Panormou Station.
 Walk towards Kifissias avenue one block and you will come to Doukisis Plakendias Street (not to be confused with the metro station of the same name).
-You will find there an assortment of small neighborhood
+You will find there an assortment

 |